1986 Orange Bowl: Game summary

 The final game of a tripleheader on NBC, the game followed the Rose Bowl and kicked off shortly after 8 p.m.
 EST, at the same time as the Sugar Bowl on ABC, which matched second-ranked Miami and #8 Tennessee.

 Tim Manoa gave Penn State an early lead on a short touchdown run and they led 7–0 after the first quarter.
 But Tim Lashar kicked three field goals and Keith Jackson caught a 71-yard touchdown pass from Jamelle Holieway as Oklahoma scored sixteen points in the second quarter while Massimo Manca gave the Nittany Lions their only points of the quarter with a late field goal to make it 16–10 at halftime.

 Penn State was shut out from there, as Oklahoma's defense took over.
 Brian Bosworth had twelve tackles and the defense had a total of four interceptions.
 In the second half, Lashar kicked his third field goal, and Lydell Carr broke for a 61-yard touchdown run to seal the championship for the Sooners.

 Kicker Lashar and defensive back Sonny Brown were named the game's most valuable players.

 Statistics

 Aftermath

 The Sooners' championship became unanimous following #2 Miami's 35–7 loss to Tennessee in the Sugar Bowl, which was played at the same time.
 If the Hurricanes had won, the split national championship was probable as Miami was outranked by Oklahoma in the coaches poll and had soundly defeated the Sooners in Norman.
+The Sooners would not win the national championship again until 2000.

 Penn State was in title contention again the following season, as they finished second in the polls.
 This time, a matchup between the #1 and #2 teams was able to be made and the Nittany Lions were scheduled to play #1 Miami for the national championship in the Fiesta Bowl, which they won.